MalteP/espweather/Readme.md

 ```
 sudo dnf install java
 ```

+If you are using Debian or Ubuntu Linux instead of Fedora, [install the OpenJDK JRE.](https://wiki.ubuntuusers.de/Java/Installation/OpenJDK/)

 Now download the precompiled .jar file to a folder and also copy it to /opt: